Causal Inference with Missing Exposures and Missing Outcomes

-In the primary analysis (using TMLE with clustering by household), we found that alcohol use was associated with a 49\% increase in the risk of incident TB, after flexibly accounting for confounding and missing data: risk ratio (RR)=1.49 (95\%CI: 1.39-1.59) \cite{abbott2024incident}.
-As shown in Figure~\ref{fig:results}, secondary analyses with the community as the independent unit yielded very similar results, despite meaningfully reducing the effective sample size from 1,380 households to 9 communities: RR=1.49 (95\%CI: 1.37-1.62).
-In contrast, IPW relying on parametric assumptions resulted in a smaller association and very wide confidence intervals: RR=1.13 (95\%CI: 1.00-1.27).
-Finally, after restricting to participants who responded to questions about alcohol use, tested negative at baseline, and tested again at follow-up, the complete case analysis was the least precise and resulted in very wide confidence intervals: RR=1.18 (95\%CI: 0.89-1.57).
+In the primary analysis using TMLE with clustering by household, we found that alcohol use was associated with a 49\% increase in the risk of incident TB : risk ratio (RR)=1.49 (95\%CI: 1.39-1.59).\cite{abbott2024incident} As shown in Figure~\ref{fig:results}, secondary analyses with the community as the independent unit yielded very similar results, despite meaningfully reducing the effective sample size to 9 communities: RR=1.49 (95\%CI: 1.37-1.62); Appendix S8.
+In contrast, G-computation resulted in a larger association with large confidence intervals, while IPW resulted in a smaller association and confidence intervals overlapping the null: RR=1.58 (95\%CI: 1.36-1.83) and RR=1.13 (95\%CI: 1.00-1.27), respectively.
+Finally, after restricting to participants who responded to questions about alcohol use, tested negative at baseline, and tested again at follow-up, the na{\"i}ve approach was the least precise and resulted in the widest confidence intervals: RR=1.18 (95\%CI: 0.89-1.57).